Frequently Asked Questions

 Can I defer my acceptance into the Program for a future class?

 Offers of acceptance are valid for one entering class only.
 Deferrals are only considered for military service, death in the family, sickness, or pregnancy.
 Each request will be considered on a case-by-case basis.
 Deferrals can only be applied to the next term of admission for the program.
-Please contact the Graduate Admissions Office for details via e-mail at email@example.com or call (800) 837-1290.
+Please contact the Graduate Admissions Office for details via e-mail at firstname.lastname@example.org or call (800) 837-1290.
 For more information about the graduate deferral policy, view the School of Health Sciences Graduate Admissions Policies in the Course Catalog.

 + Clinical Rotation FAQs